 - Vegetable trimmings or peels (chopped into small pieces)

 Duck feed pellets or poultry starter pellets are another great option, and they can be purchased from farming or agricultural supply stores.
 These pellets are the same food that some parks and zoos may offer in coin-operated vending machines.

 Tips for Feeding Ducks

-- Stop feeding if the birds appear uninterested or are leaving the food uneaten, and avoid feeding the birds if other visitors are already offering treats.
+- Stop feeding if the birds appear uninterested or are leaving the food uneaten, since leftover food can quickly rot and attract unwanted pests.

 - Be wary of birds that approach closely; they can get aggressive, particularly larger waterfowl such as swans and geese.

 - Do not allow pets or children to chase or disturb the birds, particularly young birds or families.
 It can stress out the birds or cause injuries (to you and the birds).